 Between the River Inn and the River Isar

-The Karwendel Alpine Park is located between the River Inn and the River Isar, Lake Achensee and the Seefelder Senke lowlands.
+The Karwendel Nature Park is located between the River Inn and the River Isar, Lake Achensee and the Seefelder Senke lowlands.
 It is a conservation area with plenty of sites of special interest.

-The Karwendel Alpine Park is home to beautiful scenery of international significance, all of which is located right on the doorstep of the Tyrolean people.
+The Karwendel Nature Park is home to beautiful scenery of international significance, all of which is located right on the doorstep of the Tyrolean people.

 - One of the largest conservation areas in the Eastern Alps covering an area of approx. 920 km2